JoshMountain/item-mananger/README.md

 Version 1.0.0

-An application build in Laravel 4 for managing items.
+An application built in Laravel 4 for managing items.